($1,434) Movers From Los Angeles, CA to Plano, TX

 When is the cheapest time to move from Los Angeles to Plano?

-Because most people are moving from Los Angeles to Plano in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Los Angeles to Plano in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.